Similarity network fusion for scholarly journals: Discussion and conclusion

 The last step of the analysis has consisted in searching for clusters of journals in the fused network by using standard modularity techniques.
-The possibility to search for communities in a single network where different information are fused together is a dramatic improvement with respect to the alternative of detecting communities in different layers and studying the correlations among the detected clusters as in \cite{RN40}.
+The possibility to search for communities in a single network where different information are fused together is a relevant improvement with respect to the alternative of detecting communities in different layers and studying the correlations among the detected clusters as in \cite{RN40}.
 This issue is true for all the fields considered in the present study, since the search for communities in the IE layer resulted in a higher number of journal clusters with respect to CC and IA layers \cite{RN40}.
-The existence of a different number of clusters in various layers introduces many difficulties, since it requests to interpret non-identical communities of journals in different layers.
-The adoption of the SNF technique allows to overcome this drawback, by synthesizing information contained in the various layers before starting the detection of journals communities.
+The existence of a different number of clusters in various layers introduces many difficulties, since it requests to interpret non-identical communities of journals in different layers as in \cite{RN35, RN40}.
+To combine \textit{ex-post} different classifications is a difficult task involving subjective choices about the weights to attribute to different information, such as in \cite{RN35}.
+The adoption of the similarity network fusion technique allows to overcome this drawback, by permitting to synthesize information contained in the various layers through an unsupervised algorithm before starting the detection of journals communities.

 The empirical results are three fine-grained classifications of scholarly journals, one for each of the three scientific fields considered.
 The starting point of the analysis was a list of journals belonging to a scientific field according to the Web of Science classification.
 For each field, the final output is a classification of journals individuating similar groups from an intellectual (co-citations) and social (authors and editors) point of view.